Pathways For Change, Counseling Center for Children & Everyone

 Shanna uses play therapy techniques in most sessions, believing that play is key to helping children communicate their needs.
 She attends continuing education trainings in play, trauma, and other therapies.

-Shanna is currently accepted new clients at our Emmaus location.
+Shanna is currently accepting new clients at our Emmaus location.
 She also offers telehealth appointments when clinically appropriate.
 Please contact our Emmaus office to schedule with Shanna.

 Serena Bednarczyk, LPC